loudlemon/Bay-Wheels-exploration/README.md

-**Important note**: If you get the message "Sorry, something went wrong.
+:warning: **Important note**: If you get the message "Sorry, something went wrong.
 Reload?" when viewing an *.ipynb - try to open that notebook using nbviewer online, here is the link:
  - https://nbviewer.jupyter.org/github/loudlemon/Bay-Wheels-exploration/blob/master/exploration_WHEEL_BIKE.ipynb \
 This site nbviewer works independently of github.